FAQs - Consumer Disclosure Form for Pre-sales

 • Developers must attach the completed form in front of the initial disclosure statement cover page.
 The Summary of Pre-Sale Risks and Buyer Rights form is part of the disclosure statement.

-• Developers are required to attach this form to their initial disclosure statement filing, including each initial phase disclosure statement for a phased strata development.
+• Developers are required to attach this form to their initial disclosure statement filing, including each phase disclosure statement for a phased strata development filed pursuant to section 15.1 of REDMA.

 If developers are introducing a phase to market by filing a disclosure statement amendment, they do not need to attach a new form to the disclosure statement or the disclosure statement amendment.

-• Developers should acquire a purchaser’s initials on the form when they provide the purchaser with the disclosure statement.
+• Developers should acquire a buyer’s initials on the form when they provide the buyer with the disclosure statement.
+Sales centre staff should also explain the applicable contractual rights when providing the disclosure state and completed summary form to buyers.

 • Yes.
 Developers must fill out the field requesting the name of the development and the two fields that reference specific sections within the disclosure statement.

-The fields in the form’s contractual rights section requiring dates should not be filled in until the disclosure statement is provided to a purchaser.
-In cases where these rights do not apply to a purchaser, developers may leave the fields blank or cross them out.
-Developers are reminded that they must explain to purchasers which rights apply to them and acquire their initials.
+The fields in the form’s “Contractual Rights” section requiring dates should be left blank when filing the disclosure statement with the Superintendent of Real Estate.
+These date fields should only be filled in when the disclosure statement is provided to a buyer.
+In cases where one or more of the rights do not apply to a buyer, the developer must select “N/A” on the form for each right that does not apply.
+The sections that are selected as “N/A” will automatically be crossed out.
+Developers are reminded to explain to buyers which rights apply to them and acquire their initials.

-• For each applicable right, the developer must fill in the blank with the date that is 12 months after the disclosure statement was filed with BCFSA.
+• For each applicable right, the developer must fill in the blank with the date that a buyer may exercise their right to rescind their contract (e.g. the date that is 12 months after the disclosure statement was filed with BCFSA or a phase of the development was introduced to market).
 A disclosure statement is considered filed when both the disclosure statement and the associated filing fee have been received by BCFSA.

 • Yes.
 The summary form is part of the disclosure statement.
 If the information in the form contains a misrepresentation, it must be corrected via an amendment.